The EDSS (Expanded Disability Status Scale) Explained

 Both of these patients have a score of 2, even though their symptoms are different

 Walks dog every morning.
-Works at the bank, but sometimes has trouble concentrating.
+Works at the grocery store, but sometimes has trouble concentrating.

 Still teaches at the elementary school.
 Can walk a mile, but feet are tingly.